Annu Kapoor Mourns Loss of Close Friend Alok Sehgal | Entertainment

 Annu Kapoor Mourns Loss of Close Friend Alok Sehgal

-Veteran actor Annu Kapoor expressed deep sorrow over the sudden demise of his close friend Alok Sehgal.
-In an emotional Instagram video, he lamented his inability to attend Sehgal's last rites due to work commitments in Hyderabad, sharing his heartfelt condolences.
+Veteran actor Annu Kapoor expressed his deep sorrow on social media after learning about the unexpected death of his dear friend Alok Sehgal.
+Unable to attend the rites due to work commitments, Kapoor shared a heartfelt message on Instagram, highlighting the impact of the loss on him and Sehgal's family.

 - Country: